+Students will possess presentation and academic paper writing skills to make constructive proposals based on the solutions found.
 This Study Guide contains advice regarding studies up until graduation and clerical procedures related to the student register.
 It is distributed to students at the time of admission, and the contents described herein remain valid throughout the entire period of enrollment in the School of Political Science and Economics.

-Opening Hours
+Opening Hours of Administrative Office

-Monday to Saturday: 9:00 a.m. to 5:00 p.m.
+Monday to Friday: 10:00 a.m. to 4:00 p.m.
+(Telephone reception hours: 9:00 a.m. to 5 p.m.)
+N.B.

-- 1. Only certain kinds of clerical work are handled on Saturdays. - 2.
-No clerical work is handled on Sundays, holidays, Saturdays during summer and winter breaks, and other days that the University designates as holidays.
-However, in special cases, classes may be held on some such days.
+- 1. No clerical work is handled on Saturdays, Sundays, holidays, and other days that the University designates as holidays.
+However, in special cases, classes may be held on some holidays.
 In those cases, clerical work is handled at the Office as usual.
-Please check the School schedule for details of the academic year. - 3.
-Please refer to the school's website for opening days/hours for summer and winter breaks. - 4.
+Please check the academic calendar of the academic year for details. - 2.
+Please refer to the school's website for opening days/hours for summer and winter breaks. - 3.
 From early to late February, it is not possible to enter the University campus owing to preparations for the entrance examination.
 During this period, clerical work is handled in the Temporary Office.
-For details, see the school website. - 5.
-Due to the Novel Coronavirus (COVID-19) pandemic our opening hours are subject to change.
-Please see the website for the latest information.
+For details, see the school website.